 A large screen isn't necessary but is nice for multitasking, and of course, you'd want a good keyboard and touchpad.
 Performance usually isn't a problem since Chrome OS is a lightweight operating system that runs well on low-end hardware, but you'd want to make sure there's enough RAM so the system won't get bogged down during heavy use.
 The main thing to remember is that Chrome OS doesn't support x86 Windows programs, so ensure that you can do all your schoolwork through a Chrome browser or Android app.

 Our best budget student Chromebook pick is the Lenovo IdeaPad Slim 3i Chromebook 14 (2023).
 Like our top pick, it's also a 14-inch device; however, it's a traditional clamshell model, meaning you can't flip the screen and use it as a tablet.
 You can configure this laptop with an Intel N100, N200, or Core i3-N305 CPU.
-We recommend the Core i3 configuration paired with an FHD, touch-sensitive display, 8GB of RAM, and 128GB of storage, which you can regularly find on sale for around $400 to $500 USD on Lenovo's website.
-It has the most processing power, and its FHD display is better than the other options available, as it looks brighter and more colorful.
+We recommend the Core i3 configuration paired with an FHD, touch-sensitive display, 8GB of RAM, and 128GB of storage, which you can regularly find on sale for less than $400 USD on Lenovo's website.
+It has the most processing power, and its FHD display is brighter and more colorful.
 The cheaper configurations with an Intel N100 or N200 CPU and/or 4GB of RAM are fine if you have an extremely light workload; just know that they'll get bogged down quickly when multitasking.

 If you want to spend as little as possible, consider the Acer Chromebook 315 (2020).
 It's very portable for a 15.6-inch laptop, and its battery lasts easily through a full school day with plenty to spare.
 It sports a full-size keyboard with a numpad, a reasonably large touchpad, a wide port selection, and a surprisingly good 720p webcam.
 You can choose between a 720p or a 1080p display (with or without touch input); we recommend the 1080p option, as a 720p resolution is low for a 15.6-inch screen.